 A distinctive pale buff moth with a single prominent black spot on the forewing at two-thirds.
 Not likely to be confused with any other species.

 This species was possibly double-brooded before becoming extinct in Britain with adults emerging from May to September and with peaks in June and September.
 The September moths are smaller than those in June.
-There is insufficient data on adults observed in the wild as most records relate to bred specimens.
+There was insufficient data on adults observed in the wild with most records relating to bred specimens.